Contents - Index - Previous - Next

 NOTE: The employee does not designate a shift when using the data collection programs.
 Instead, each employee is assigned to a shift in SM-G Enter Employees.

-Finally, you can choose to enable Employee Shift Start/Stop.
+You can choose to enable Employee Shift Start/Stop.
 If you do so, then before an employee can clock into a work order, he must first clock into his shift.
 At the end of the day, when clocking out of the shift, all open work orders will also be clocked out.
 This feature enables a single shift record of the overall start and stop time for the employee for the day for payroll purposes and eliminates the need for using Indirect work orders to collect non-productive time.
-Shift start/stop data can be printed out in DC-D Print Labor Status or exported to a text file for transfer to Checkmark payroll or used as the input file of your payroll service.
+Shift start/stop data can be printed out in DC-D Print Labor Status and imported into payroll using PR-K Print/Post Time Cards.

 Hardware

-If you wish to use bar coding, standard PC's can be equipped with a USB "wedge" bar code reader.
+If you wish to use bar coding, standard PC's can be equipped with a USB or bluetooth "wedge" bar code reader.

 Whatever you use for bar code readers, make sure they can handle a 3-character bar code.
 Some devices have a 4-character minimum and therefore cannot read the 3-character work order suffix.